-- Continuation of in-house Fire/EMS training for personnel; coordinate firefighter training and certification programs through the Lorain County Fire Chiefs' Association. - Provide Blue Card Command training for our Fire Officers and staff to ensure professional management of Incident Command. - Re-accreditation as an EMS continuing education site by the Ohio Department of Public Safety, providing EMS training to all firefighters. - Continue to assure operations, polices, and procedures are in compliance with NFPA 1500, Occupational Safety and Health Program through active involvement of a department safety committee.
+- Continuation of in-house Fire/EMS training for personnel; coordinate firefighter training and certification programs through the Lorain County Fire Chiefs' Association. - Provide Incident Command training for our Fire Officers and staff to ensure professional management of all incidents. - Development of a comprehensive Driver/Operator training program for new and existing apparatus - Re-accreditation as an EMS continuing education site by the Ohio Department of Public Safety, providing EMS training to all firefighters. - Continue to assure operations, polices, and procedures are in compliance with NFPA 1500, Occupational Safety and Health Program through active involvement of a department safety committee.